 From an industry perspective, this could be a major break in the processes of storing wine.
 ICFs are perfect for maintaining the atmosphere, temperature and humidity controls to age wine.
 Accomplishing this while also reducing production costs and costly energy bills is something everyone can drink to.

-This project will continue to be an example for the Oosterhouse brothers and others in to demonstrate profitable green energy-efficient construction to the public on an ongoing basis.
+This project will continue to be an example for the Oosterhouse brothers and others in demonstrating profitable green energy-efficient construction to the public on an ongoing basis.

 Todd and Carter Oosterhouse evaluated a range of other options including poured walls, wood framed, and CMU, but ICFs provided strength, made the many corners in the design simple, and added value to the building.
 With a background in green construction and remodeling, they were convinced that whatever they built needed to be as energy efficient as possible.
 This is not only to keep costs low but also to be able to create a consistent product.